February 16, 2024

-“How am I going to pay for this?” and “What scholarships are available to me?” are commonly asked questions when considering whether to attend seminary.
+“Can I afford Seminary?” and “What scholarships are available to me?” are commonly asked questions when considering whether to attend seminary.

 At Westminster, we tend to encourage prospective students to first think about the quality of the training that they are going to receive, and the content of the education into which they are investing their tuition dollars.
 However, that is not to say that finances aren’t important.
 We understand that while finances aren’t the sole factor to consider when pursuing a seminary education, they are a significant one, and often a major hindrance to entering or remaining in ministry.